Kannada Sahitya Parishat

-Kannada Saahithya Parishath (ಕನ್ನಡ ಸಾಹಿತ್ಯ ಪರಿಷತ್ತು; lit.
+Kannada Saahithya Parishat (ಕನ್ನಡ ಸಾಹಿತ್ಯ ಪರಿಷತ್ತು; lit.
 'Kannada Literary Council') is an Indian non-profit organisation that promotes the Kannada language and its literature.
 Its headquarters are in the city of Bengaluru in the state of Karnataka, India.
 It strives to promote Kannada language through publishing books, organising literary seminars and promoting research projects.
 It also organises an annual conference on Kannada literature called Kannada Sahithya Sammelana (Kannada Literary Meet).
-The current president of the parishat is Dr. Mahesh joshi.
+The current president of the parishat is K. A. Dayananda.

 Origin

 Kannada Sahitya Parishat's building (with a modernized library) at Pampa Mahakavi Road, Chamrajpet, Bengaluru.